osmanatam/100-days-of-code/post-log.md

 The companion backend: [Backend](https://github.com/DashBarkHuss/backend-for-react-components/tree/b15aa911c981e26d79abc06364f50387090ecd1b)

 Oh there might be a clickable overlay on the profile photo that errors- I forgot to delete it.
-So yeah this isn't toally cleaned up yet.
+So yeah this isn't totally cleaned up yet.

 ## Focusing: Launch by Xmas?